nicstrong/log-scope/README.md

-# `log-scope`
+# `scope-log`

-A drop-in replacement for console.log with hierarchical namespaces and advanced filtering. `log-scope` makes browser logging more organized and powerful by allowing each log statement to be tagged with a namespace, supporting complex filtering and hierarchical log management.
+A drop-in replacement for console.log with hierarchical namespaces and advanced filtering. `scope-log` makes browser logging more organized and powerful by allowing each log statement to be tagged with a namespace, supporting complex filtering and hierarchical log management.

 ```ts